samguergen/FrontEnd-TennisBuddy-Beta/README.md

 # TennisBuddy
-Find a tennis partner and post your request in real-time :D
+Find a tennis partner by posting your request in real-time :D